 - Identifying the business requirements:

-Business Analysts are responsible for identifying business requirements to increase usability and profitability of information architecture.
+Business Analysts are responsible for identifying business requirements to increase the usability and profitability of information architecture.
 They also identify various automation opportunities and work closely with the teams to find out the best possible business solutions.

 - Analyzing business processes :